MicrosoftDocs/memdocs/sccm/develop/reference/core/clients/manage/addsource-method-in-class-sms_usermachinerelationship.md

 ms.collection: M365-identity-device-management
 ---
 # AddSource Method in Class SMS_UserMachineRelationship
-The `AddSource` Windows Management Instrumentation (WMI) class method, in System Center Configuration Manager, adds a source for the relationship between the user and the device.
+The `AddSource` Windows Management Instrumentation (WMI) class method, in Configuration Manager, adds a source for the relationship between the user and the device.

  The following syntax is simplified from Managed Object Format (MOF) code and defines the method.